dotkernel/api-documentation/docs/book/v7/extended-features/problem-details.md

 # Problem details

+## Summary

+Dotkernel API returns errors as RFC 9457 Problem Details documents via `mezzio/mezzio-problem-details`, so a failed request carries a title, type, status and detail instead of an opaque message.
+This page shows the response shape, the middleware that produces it, the slimmed-down exceptions behind it, and where to map status codes to documentation links.

+## Details

 With the usage of `mezzio/mezzio-problem-details` we have implemented a way to help the developers understand better the errors that they are getting from their APIs based on the [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.html) standards.

 Example of a response with details: